ethanjli/ublue-forklift-sysext-demo/README.md

-For example, to disable the `dive` sysext, add the line `disabled: true` to `~/.local/share/forklift/pallet/deployments/dive-systemd-extension.deploy.yml`, run `forklift pallet stage`, and reboot; then `dive` will no longer be available on your system.
+For example, to disable the `dive` sysext, add the line `disabled: true` to `~/.local/share/forklift/pallet/deployments/dive-systemd-extension.deploy.yml`, run `forklift pallet stage`, and reboot (or run `sudo forklift-stage-apply-systemd); then `dive` will no longer be available on your system.

 Warning: if you have changes in `~/.local/share/forklift/pallet` which you haven't pushed up to GitHub/etc. and then you run `forklift pallet switch {pallet-path}@{version-query}`, your